 Linda Addison is an experienced independent director and chief executive.
 She is Lead Independent Director of Globe Life Inc. (NYSE: GL), an S&P 500 company.
-She is also an independent board member of KPMG LLP, the Big 4 US audit, tax and advisory firm, a privately-owned partnership with annual revenues that would rank within the Fortune 300 if publicly listed.
-She previously served as an independent director of a NASDAQ-listed SPAC and on the Advisory Board of Northern Trust Bank.
-She has chaired public board compensation committees, has served on audit, nominations/governance and special board committees (one as Chair), and has experience with risk, technology, and ESG committees.
+She is also an independent board member of KPMG LLP, the Big 4 US audit, tax and advisory firm, a privately-owned partnership with annual revenues that would rank within the Fortune 250 if publicly listed.
+Linda previously served as an independent director of a NASDAQ-listed SPAC and on the Advisory Board of Northern Trust Bank.
+She has chaired public board compensation committees and special committees, has served on audit, nominating/governance, risk and human capital committees, and has overseen technology and ESG committees.

-Linda continues to consider additional boards where her experience as an independent director, board committee chair and member, and leader of a complex global business will add value to a wide range of strategic and commercial areas.
+Linda continues to consider additional boards where her experience as an independent director and leader of a complex global business positions her to add value in a wide range of strategic and commercial areas, both as a board member and as a chair or strong contributor to board committees.

-Until 2017, Linda served as US Managing Partner (CEO equivalent), Chair of the US Management Committee, and global board member of Norton Rose Fulbright, one of the world’s largest law firms.
-She had P/L responsibility for the US region and was responsible for US strategy and driving growth.
-She was one of five regional chief executives formulating and implementing the firm’s global strategy and running the global business.
+Until 2017, Linda served as US Managing Partner (CEO equivalent), Chair of the US Management Committee, and global board member of Norton Rose Fulbright, one of the world’s largest law firms, with 4,000 lawyers in 55 offices on six continents.
+She had P/L responsibility for the US region and was responsible for US strategy, growth and operations.
+She was one of five regional chief executives formulating global strategy and running the global business.

 For more than three decades, Linda led engagements with CEO’s, corporate boards, and C-Suite executives across multiple industry sectors, both regulated and unregulated, including: